ASUcicilab/SMAGNet/README.md

 Qualitative examples using these trained models are presented in `examples.ipynb`.

 ## 📊 Results
-Comparison with state-of-the-art methods on the C2SMSFloods dataset:
+Comparison with state-of-the-art methods on the C2S-MS Floods dataset:

 | Model | IoU (%) | Precision (%) | Recall (%) | OA (%) |
 | :--- | :---: | :---: | :---: | :---: |